Digital Minimalism, by Cal Newport. Published February 5, 2019. Hardcover, 304 pages.

 The more I study this topic, the more it becomes clear to me that low-quality digital distractions play a more important role in people’s lives than they imagine.
 In recent years, as the boundary between work and life blends, jobs become more demanding, and community traditions degrade, more and more people are failing to cultivate the high-quality leisure lives that Aristotle identifies as crucial for human happiness.
 This leaves a void that would be near unbearable if confronted, but that can be ignored with the help of digital noise.
 It’s now easy to fill the gaps between work and caring for your family and sleep by pulling out a smartphone or tablet, and numbing yourself with mindless swiping and tapping. p.168

-Newport doesn’t assert that this instinct is a a new thing, of course.
+Newport doesn’t assert that this instinct is a new thing, of course.
 If it were he wouldn’t be able to draw on Aristotle in his quest for solutions.
 Whether through drinking, television, or any other number of alternatives, man has always been tempted to revert to low-level distractions to divert ourselves from the pain of physical, emotional, and spiritual realities we’d rather not face.
-The difference today of course, is that it is so much easier to avoid these realities than in times past.
-Our comfortable, easy physical existence makes us ripe to be mined by the masters of the new attention economy.
+The difference today, of course, is that it is so much easier to avoid these realities than in times past.
+Our comfortable, easy physical existence leaves us ripe to be mined by the masters of the new attention economy.

 The best parts of this book are the chapters which chart the economics and psychology behind this new way of living, and later the importance of being careful of how we use our leisure.
 Most importantly, the reader is admonished of the importance of leisure activities that stretch us and grow us as human beings rather than viewing leisure as a time to indulge a mindless, vegetative state via screens.